sentinel-hub/custom-scripts/other_collections/impact-observatory-lulc/README.md

 </div>

 ## General description of the script
-This script visualises 10m Annual Land Use Land Cover Map.
+This script visualises the 10m Annual Land Use Land Cover Map.

-Table 1: Color legend for 10m Annual Land Use Land Cover Map.
+Table 1: Color legend for the 10m Annual Land Use Land Cover Map.
 <table>
   <thead>
     <tr>